This degree is only available to Australian students

 1 QS Subject rankings 2017

-- construction manager: oversee and allocate resources for construction projects; work with architects and engineers to check plans and blueprints; manage timetables; determine material and labor costs; and liaise with and hiring subcontractors and workers
+oversee and allocate resources for construction projects; work with architects and engineers to check plans and blueprints; manage timetables; determine material and labor costs; and liaise with and hire subcontractors and workers.

-- estimator: compile cost estimates based on variables such as labour, materials and equipment; work out project costs and create budgets; and analyse different quotes from sub-contractors and suppliers
+compile cost estimates based on variables such as labour, materials and equipment; work out project costs and create budgets; and analyse different quotes from sub-contractors and suppliers.

-- construction planner: develop time plans on construction projects so the project is completed safely, on time and within budget; think critically; work with managers and engineers to discuss progress and address issues that arise; and organise the stages of construction development
+develop plans on construction projects so the project is completed safely, on time and within budget; think critically; work with managers and engineers to discuss progress and address issues that arise; and organise the stages of construction development.

-- quantity surveyor: manage all costs relating to building and civil engineering projects, from initial calculations to final figures; seek to minimise the costs of a project and enhance value for money; and achieve required standards and quality
+manage all costs relating to building and civil engineering projects, from initial calculations to final figures; seek to minimise the costs of a project and enhance value for money; and achieve required standards and quality.

-- building surveyor: ensure buildings are safe to occupy, energy efficient, accessible and meet all legal requirements as a statutory responsibility; assess, certify and inspect building works; work in design, fire safety, energy efficiency and access solutions; and support the legal process as educators and expert witnesses
+ensure buildings are safe to occupy, energy efficient, accessible and meet all legal requirements as a statutory responsibility; assess, certify and inspect building works; work in design, fire safety, energy efficiency and access solutions; and support the legal process as educators and expert witnesses.

 Study On Demand